 Renting a car in Sicily is the easiest way to explore the island.
 Having your own car gives you the flexibility to travel at your own pace and make stops at all the wonderful sights on the island.
 We love having a rental car in Sicily as it gives so much freedom to explore the island.

-Rental car prices can be slightly more expensive than the Italian mainland (as is expected with most island rentals), however, if you book in advance you can secure the best prices and car availability.
+Rental car prices can be slightly more expensive than the Italian mainland (as is expected with most island rentals), however, if you book in advance you can secure good prices and car availability.
 We recommend using RentalCars.com to reserve your car.
-They have the best selection and prices that we’ve found – check prices here!
+They have a great selection and really competitive prices – check prices here!

 Sicily by train